projet-aaa/platform/docs/back-end/ssl-setup.md

  - Get a private key and its certificate.
 To generate your own self-signed certificate, jump to the end of that document

  - Put your key and certificate in `docker/tls` folder.
-As long as those key are used in both traefik and nodejs, they should be named server.key (for your pem file) and server.crt (for its certificate)
+As long as those key are used in both traefik and nodejs, they should be named server.key (for your private key) and server.crt (for its certificate)

  - Edit docker-compose.yml to uncomment lines beginning with `###` and comment the port section of web container